pvparthverma/virtual-farmer-autofarm/README.md

 https://sourceforge.net/projects/mpos/ (not required, but heavily recommended)

+An autoclicker.
+I recommend this one https://www.opautoclicker.com/ however I cannot guarantee anything about its safety.

 Unless you have a 2560x1440 monitor, you **will** have to change the code depending on your monitor resolution

 Recent version of Python (I used 3.9)